Section 4 Simulation construction

 !
 POLLUTANT EXPORT

-Catchment Pollutant Export Model == none
+Catchment Pollutant Export Model == NONE

 Constant Salinity == 0.0

-Time-series temperature == temperature
+Time-series temperature == Temperature

 End Catchment Pollutant Export Model